sagemath/sagetrac-mirror/src/doc/en/reference/index.rst

 Here you find documentation for all of `Sage <http://www.sagemath.org/>`_'s features, illustrated with lots of examples.
 A thematic index follows.

-This documentation is licensed under the `Creative Commons Attribution-Share Alike 3.0 License`__.
+This documentation is licensed under the `Creative Commons Attribution-Share Alike 3.0 License`__:math:`.`

 __ http://creativecommons.org/licenses/by-sa/3.0/